New Image Emergency Shelter

 Other food banks in Los Angeles County

-In addition to all of the pantries, churches, charities, and food banks referenced above, some other locations in the southern California and greater Los Angeles County region include.
+In addition to all of the pantries, churches, charities, and food banks referenced above, some other locations in Southern California and greater Los Angeles County region include.

 - St. Lawrence Martyr Catholic Church is based in Redondo Beach and serves Torrance and Redondo Beach.
 (310) 540-0329